-- (a) A part-time employee: - (i) is engaged to work less than 38 ordinary hours per week; and - (ii) has reasonably predictable hours of work; and - (iii) receives, on a pro rata basis, equivalent pay and conditions to those of full-time employees who do the same kind of work on the basis that the ordinary weekly hours for a full-time employee are 38.
+- (a) A part-time employee: - (i) is engaged to work less than full-time hours of 38 per week; - (ii) has predictable hours of work; and - (iii) receives, on a pro rata basis, equivalent pay and conditions to full-time employees in the same classification.

-- (b) At the time of engagement the employer and the part-time employee will agree in writing on a regular pattern of work specifying at least the hours worked each day, which days of the week the employee will work and the actual starting and finishing times each day. - (c) Any agreed variation to the regular pattern of work will be recorded in writing. - (d) On each occasion a part-time employee is required to attend work, the employee must be engaged for a minimum of three consecutive hours.
+- (b) At the time of engagement the employer and the part-time employee must agree in writing on a regular pattern of work including the hours to be worked and the starting and finishing times on each day. - (c) A part-time employee's hours once fixed can be varied at any time by agreement.
+Any agreed variation to the regular pattern of hours will be recorded in writing.